Important Amendments in the Indian Constitution for UPSC- Check Here

-1. Amendment by simple majority of the Parliament.
+1. Amendment by a simple majority of the Parliament.

-2. Amendment by special majority of the Parliament.
+2. Amendment by a special majority of the Parliament.

 1. Empowered the state to make the advancement of socially and economically backward classes.

-2. Provided for the saving of laws providing for acquisition of estates etc.
+2. Provided for the saving of laws providing for the acquisition of estates etc.

 3. Added 9th Schedule to protect the land reform and other laws included in it from the judicial review.

-4. Added three more ground of restrictions on freedom of speech and expression, viz., public order, friendly relations with foreign states and incitement to an offence.
-Also made the restrictions ‘reasonable’ and thus, justifiable in nature.
+4. Added three more grounds of restrictions on freedom of speech and expression, viz., public order, friendly relations with foreign states and incitement to an offence.
+It also made the restrictions ‘reasonable’ and thus, justifiable in nature.

 5. Provided that state trading and nationalisation of any trade or business by the state is not to be invalid on the ground of violation of the right to trade or business.

 The Constitution (6th Amendment) Act, 1956

 1. Included a new subject in the Union list i.e., taxes on the sale and purchase of goods in the course of inter-state trade and commerce and restricted the state’s power in this regard.